mrclay/minify/docs/FAQ.wiki.md

 ## Does it work with PHP opcode caches like APC and eAccelerator?

-Of course, and you can also use [APC for content caching](CookBook.md).
+Of course, and you can also use [APC for content caching](CookBook.wiki.md).

 ## Can it minify remote files/the output of dynamic scripts?

-[Yes](http://code.google.com/p/minify/wiki/CustomSource#Non-File_Sources), but it's not a straightforward setup, and probably best avoided.
+[Yes](CustomSource.wiki.md#non-file-sources), but it's not a straightforward setup, and probably best avoided.

 ## Is there a minifier for HTML?

-Yes, but only in the form of a PHP class: [Minify\_HTML](http://code.google.com/p/minify/source/browse/min/lib/Minify/HTML.php).
+Yes, the class `Minify_HTML` does this.
 It also can accept callbacks to minify embedded STYLE and SCRIPT elements.

-Since Minify\_HTML is not fast, there's no _easy way_ to integrate it into dynamic pages, and you'll have to search the archives for ideas of how to use it.
+Since Minify_HTML is not fast, there's no _easy way_ to integrate it into dynamic pages, and you'll have to search the archives for ideas of how to use it.
 One opportunity would be when storing HTML (assuming writes are infrequent); e.g., in a DB keep one copy for editing and one minified for serving.

 Minify is not suited for _serving_ HTML pages on a site, though it can be done for small numbers of static pages.
-Look the the [Page controller](http://code.google.com/p/minify/source/browse/min/lib/Minify/Controller/Page.php).
+Look at `Minify_Controller_Page`.

 ## How does it ensure that the client can't request files it shouldn't have access to?

 In 2.1, by default, Minify allows files to be specified using the URI, or using pre-configured sets of files.
-With URI-specified files, Minify is [very careful](Security.md) to serve only JS/CSS files that are already public on your server, but if you hide public directories--with .htaccess, e.g.--Minify can't know that.
+With URI-specified files, Minify is [very careful](Security.wiki.md) to serve only JS/CSS files that are already public on your server, but if you hide public directories--with .htaccess, e.g.--Minify can't know that.
 Obvious Tip: don't put sensitive info in JS/CSS files inside DOC\_ROOT :)

 An included option can disable URI-specified files so Minify will serve only the pre-configured file sets.